Primer (film): Critical reception and legacy

 Primer received positive reception from critics.
 Rotten Tomatoes gave the film a 72% approval rating based on 129 reviews, with an average rating of 6.6/10.
-The consensus reads, "Dense, obtuse, but stimulating, Primer is a film ready for viewers ready for a cerebral challenge."
+The consensus reads: "Dense, obtuse, but stimulating, Primer is a film for viewers ready for a cerebral challenge."
 The site also listed Primer as one of the best science fiction films "for the thinking man".
 On Metacritic, the film holds a score of 68 out of 100 based on reviews from 25 critics, indicating "generally favorable reviews".

 Many reviewers were impressed by the film's originality.
 Dennis Lim of The Village Voice said that it was "the freshest thing the genre has seen since 2001, while in The New York Times, A. O. Scott wrote that Carruth had "the skill, the guile and the seriousness to turn a creaky philosophical gimmick into a dense and troubling moral puzzle".
 Scott also enjoyed the film's realistic depiction of scientists at work, saying that Carruth had an "impressive feel for the odd, quiet rhythms of small-scale research and development".

 There was also praise for Carruth's ability to maintain high production values on a minuscule budget, with Roger Ebert declaring: "The movie never looks cheap, because every shot looks as it must look."
 Ty Burr of The Boston Globe commented that "aspects of Primer are so low-rent as to evoke guffaws", but added that "the homemade feel is part of the point".
-Similarly, Wired wrote, "Primer was noted for its originality – the film takes on complex topics like quantum physics and doesn't dumb them down for the viewer, instead using real jargon and terms that real-life researchers would – and for its commitment to a lo-fi aesthetic.
+Similarly, Wired wrote: "Primer was noted for its originality – the film takes on complex topics like quantum physics and doesn't dumb them down for the viewer, instead using real jargon and terms that real-life researchers would – and for its commitment to a lo-fi aesthetic.
 Much of the film is set in garages and car parks, and then with the exception of the two lead roles, every other character is played by a friend or family member of the cast."